psw0021/psw0021.github.io/index.md

 ## About Me

 👏Thank You for visiting my website👏 My name is Sangwoo Park, and I am currently an undergraduate student at Yonsei University, majoring in computer science.
-My goal is to become Machine Learning Engineer/ AI researcher.
+My goal is to become Machine Learning Engineer/ AI research scientist.
 My research interests are mainly reinforcement learning, multimodal learning, and generative AIs.
-In particular, I am interested in coherent agent decision making in various domains.
-Moreover, I am interested in generalization of agent decision making across various domains, not being confined to single task or single environment.
-I am particularly interested in web navigation domain.
-For that I am currently interested in inverse reinforcement learning and meta reinforcement learning.
-Furthermore, I am also interested in diffusion models and its applications corporated into multimodal learning and other various areas of research.
+I am particularly interested in coherent embodied agent decision making in various domains, including generalization of agent decision making across various domains, not being confined to single task or single environment.
+As such, inverse reinforcement learning and meta reinforcement learning seems to be an attractive domain of research to work on.
+Furthermore, I am also interested in diffusion models and its applications incorporated into multimodal learning and reinforcement learning.

 ## Education